NA-MIC/ProjectWeek/PW30_2019_GranCanaria/Projects/NeuroNetworkSegmentationofNeck/README.md

 # Project Description

 <!-- Add a short paragraph describing the project. -->
-We want to implement an automatic segmentation program to get the upper region of arways in CT images.
-We have approximately 40 CT image of the neck in Dicom files, that we have to segmented for the training.
-For medical or biological imagages is  very usefull solution the U-net, that is a special type of neuronal networks.
-It has a big advantge, that it needs not to much images (~30-50 piece).
+We want to implement a neural network based algorithm to segment automatically the upper region of airways in CT images.
+We have approximately non segmented 40 CT images of the neck in DICOM files, from them we have to segment the airways for the training.
+For medical or biological images is  a great solution the U-net, that is a special type of neural networks.
+To compare with other neural nethwork based algorithms, U-net doesn't need a large dataset (~30-40 images enough).

 ## Objective

 1. Objective A. Making a training data set (~30-40 images).
 Find a quickly and precise way to segment the upper airways in 3D Slicer.
-1. Objective B. Make a baseline U-net, in python programing langauge whit this dataset.
+1. Objective B. Make a baseline U-net, in Python whit this dataset.
 1. Objective C. Testing the program.

 ## Approach and Plan